dgilland/pydash/docs/upgrading.rst

 Some notable new features/functions:

-- 4 new array methods
+- 5 new array methods

     - :func:`pydash.arrays.from_pairs`
     - :func:`pydash.arrays.intersection_by`
     - :func:`pydash.arrays.intersection_with`
     - :func:`pydash.arrays.nth`
+    - :func:`pydash.arrays.sorted_uniq`

 - 1 new collection method